Filip22022/WhatToCook/README.md

 # WhatToCook
- My final Cs50x poject

- Website built using python with flask, HTML with bootstrap, and SQLite
-functions: \
- -Registering and logging users \
- -Adding user recipes to database \
- -Filtering database for recipes
+### Description

-This is a website I created as final project for the Cs50x course.
-It's purpose is to store user's recipes and filter them based on ingredients user marks as avilable in order to suggest a possible dish to cook.
+WhatToCook is a working title for my final Cs50x project.
+It's a website designed to help users remember their food recipes and filter them based on avilable ingredients.
+It's main purpose is to enable users to easily see what they can cook from what they have on hand, choosing from their own recipes.

+ ### Languages and frameworks
+ - python
+ - flask
+ - HTML
+ - SQLite

+ ### Functions
+ - Registering and logging users
+ - Adding user recipes to database
+ - Filtering database for recipes